rdkit/conda-rdkit/README.rst

 How to get conda
 ----------------

-The easiest way to get Conda is having it installed as part of the Anaconda Python distribution.
-A possible (but a bit more complex to use) alternative is provided with the smaller and more self-contained Miniconda.
-The conda source code repository is available on GitHub and additional documentation is provided on the project website http://conda.pydata.org/
+The easiest way to get Conda is having it installed as part of the `Anaconda Python distribution <http://docs.continuum.io/anaconda/install.html>`_.
+A possible (but a bit more complex to use) alternative is provided with the smaller and more self-contained `Miniconda <conda.pydata.org/miniconda.html>`_.
+The conda source code repository is available on `github <https://github.com/conda>`_ and additional documentation is provided by the project `website <http://conda.pydata.org/>`_.

 How to build the packages
 =========================